-Can I request delivery of items that are available digitally?
+Why can't I request contactless delivery of items that are available digitally?

-Since the Hathi Trust Emergency Temporary Access Service (ETAS) has been invaluable to Cornell researchers during the closure of our library spaces, it is important to retain access to its over four million volumes as long as our usual services are disrupted.
+Since the Hathi Trust Emergency Temporary Access Service (ETAS) is invaluable in our hybrid teaching environment, it is important to retain access to its over four million volumes as long as our usual services are affected.
 The ETAS terms of service specify:

 “Once ETAS is activated, the library should avoid lending print items when a digital copy is available to its students, faculty, and staff in HathiTrust.”

 How can I browse without being able to go to the stacks?

 If you want to browse items that are shelved together because they share a topic, you can use the new 'virtual browse' feature of the library catalog on the vast majority of our holdings.
 When displaying an item of interest, scroll down to browse similar volumes across our libraries, as well as most similar digital items.
 Or, for a text-based alternative, you can try the call number browse feature.